 Before diving into understanding the correct use of pastel colors.
 Let us first have a clear understanding of what they actually are.

 In general, pastels can be said to be the most soothing colors in the color palette.
-It’s quite common to hear pastel colors be defined as being “washed out” or “paler”.
+It’s quite common to hear pastel colors be defined as being “washed out” or “paler.”
 Mainly because they are the softer version of primary and secondary colors.
 And can be obtained easily by adding white to the original color.

-Apart from the fact of pastel colors always having a positive impact on the viewers.
+Apart from the fact that pastel colors always have a positive impact on the viewers.
 There are loads of other reasons why one should opt for pastel colors.
 And the versatility of these colors allows one to use them in countless ways.
 Because to put it simply, you can never go wrong with pastel colors.
 Not only do they have a wide range of uses in the aspect of graphic design.
 But also, there are many other fields where you can make use of them.

 Let’s skim through a few of those and how you can effectively incorporate pastel colors in them.

 With that being said, in graphic designs, you can create endless designs by just using pastel colors.
-And still, be able to gain every single person’s attention in just a few seconds.
+And still be able to gain every single person’s attention in just a few seconds.
 If you are willing to, you can go all the way in your designs with pastels only.

 One of the biggest parts of your website is its background.
 This is the main reason why it is the best place to use pastels on a site.
 Because of its warm, soft, and inviting look.
 The major benefit of picking a pastel color background is that it makes it simple and easy to add elements.
 Without giving it a cluttered or overcrowded look.

 You can choose a single pastel color, complementary pastel colors, or go for a monochromatic look.
 For best results, complete the look of your website by pairing it with a great typography style and all the other visuals.